danimarinova/web/_pages/projects.md

 permalink: /projects/
 ---

+Feel free to reach out for more information about these projects or related lines of research!

 ## Ongoing projects

 ### **TANDEM – In tandem or alone?
 An analysis of the joint vs. solo use of paternity leave entitlements and its impact on gender equality in Spain**